saurabhbisht103-create/ai-brand-voice-generator/README.md

 5. Luxury
 6. Minimal

-The selected tone is sent to the backend and used by the AI when generating the brand voice.
+The selected tone is sent to the backend and used by the AI when creating the brand voice.

 ---

-5. Main Features

-Brand Description

-Users enter a description of their brand.

-Example:

-«EcoGlow is a modern skincare brand that creates natural and affordable skincare products using plant-based ingredients for young adults.»

-The application accepts up to 500 characters.

-Brand Tone

-Users select one of the available tones:

-- Friendly
-- Professional
-- Bold
-- Playful
-- Luxury
-- Minimal

-Target Audience
+5. Target Audience Options

-Users select the intended audience for the brand.

-AI Brand Voice Generation

-The application sends the user's information to the Flask backend.
+The application also allows the user to select a target audience.

-The backend uses LangChain and Gemini to generate the brand voice.

-Generated Brand Voice

-The result contains:

-- Brand Personality
-- Communication Style
-- Words to Use
-- Words to Avoid
-- Example Messages

-Copy Result

-Users can copy the generated brand voice to their clipboard using the Copy button.
+The selected audience helps the AI generate communication that is appropriate for the intended customers.

 ---

 6. How the Application Works

+Step 1 — User Input

-User enters brand description
+The user enters a description of their brand.

-          ↓
-User selects brand tone
-          ↓
-User selects target audience
-          ↓
-JavaScript sends request
-          ↓
+Example:

+«EcoGlow is a modern skincare brand that creates affordable skincare products using natural ingredients.»

+The user then selects:

+- Brand tone
+- Target audience

+Step 2 — Frontend Request

+JavaScript collects the form information and sends it to the Flask backend using a "POST" request.

+The request is sent to:

+"/generate"

+Step 3 — Flask Backend

-Flask backend receives data
+Flask receives the request and validates the submitted information.

-          ↓
+The backend extracts:

+- "description"
+- "tone"
+- "audience"

+Step 4 — LangChain

-LangChain processes the prompt
+LangChain helps organize the AI workflow and prompt used to generate the brand voice.

-          ↓
+It connects the application logic with the Gemini model.

+Step 5 — Gemini

-Gemini generates the brand voice
+Gemini processes the brand information and generates a structured brand voice.

-          ↓
-Flask returns the AI response
-          ↓
+Step 6 — JSON Response

+The Flask backend sends the generated result back to the frontend as JSON.

+Step 7 — Display Result

-JavaScript displays the result
+JavaScript receives the response and displays the generated brand voice in the website.

 ---